-According to Canadian law, age of consent is the legal age when a person can make a decision to have sexual intercourse.
-The law indicates a 16-year-old can consent to sex, except if the:
+In Canada, the age of consent is the legal age when a person can make a decision to have sexual intercourse.
+The law states that a 16 year old can consent to sex, except if the:

 - other person is in a position of authority (e.g., teacher, coach, or employer).

-- sexual activity is exploitative (e.g., pornography, prostitution, or trading sex for safety).
+- sexual activity will take advantage of the person (e.g., pornography, prostitution, or trading sex for safety).

 There are ‘close in age’ exceptions to this law: